Ilyomix/vue-blog/README.md

     - Eye-candies
 - #### Application toolbar
     - Click on the application logo to be redirected to homepage (`/blog`)
-    - User can disconnect from session using the 'Log out' button, once the session is closed the authentication token is deleted and user is redirected to `/login`
+    - The user can disconnect from session using the 'Log out' button, once the session is closed the authentication token is deleted and user is redirected to `/login`
 - #### Blog View
     - Articles are displayed in cards
     - Article options are avaliable using the three-dot menu button (features: delete article, edit article)